How To Deal With COVID-Related Hair Loss?

 Is hair loss a possible negative effect of COVID-19 therapy?

 No, COVID-19 therapy does not cause hair loss.
-Rather, telogen effluvium is to blame, and it’s most likely owing to the stress of disease.
+Rather, telogen effluvium is to blame, and it’s most likely owing to the stress of the disease.

 When does hair loss caused by COVID usually begin?